Whatsapp Icon

 Medical and Genetic Screening

-• Know Your Family History: Men with a family history of breast cancer, especially in close relatives, should discuss genetic counseling and testing for BRCA1 and BRCA2 gene mutations with their healthcare provider.
+• Know Your Family History: Men with a family history of breast cancer, especially in close relatives, should discuss genetic counselling and testing for BRCA1 and BRCA2 gene mutations with their healthcare provider.

 • Regular Check-Ups: Regular examinations by a healthcare provider can help detect any unusual changes in the breast tissue early.